jazzband/django-sortedm2m/README.rst

 Requirements
 ============

-**django-sortedm2m** runs on Python 2.6, 2.7, 3.2 and up.
-PyPy is supported as
-well.
-Django 1.6 and up is required.
+**django-sortedm2m** runs on Python 2.7, 3.4 and up.
+PyPy is supported as well.
+Django 1.11 is required.

 Usage
 =====